Archive of epidemic * FMD News update FMD resources * UK Government

 *Cattle cull around Devon village was "chaos and shambles": BBC

-*Lives wrecked by smoke & fumes from pyres, 100 farmers to give evidence: first independent inquiry
+*Lives wrecked by smoke & fumes from pyres, 100 farmers to give evidence: Times report

 *"Absurdities" attacked at Devon disease inquiry: BBC